stufreen/animol/readme.md

 ## Update (August 2021)

 Since this library was created a standards-based alternative has been introduced: the [Web Animation API](https://developer.mozilla.org/en-US/docs/Web/API/Element/animate).
 This API is well-supported in modern browsers.
 Unless you need to support old browsers like IE 10 you will be better off using it than this library.
+If you do need to support older browsers, you should probably still use the Web Animation API with a [polyfill](https://github.com/web-animations/web-animations-js).

 ## Installation
 ```